https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 “Develop a comprehensive reform programme to be promoted as a single package rather than something palatable to political parties,” the GHRA said.

 In 2017, then President David Granger had instructed the then Police Service Commission (PSC) that he had inherited from the People’s Progressive Party Civic administration in 2015 not to go ahead with the appointment of p0lice officers, a move that the High Court subsequently ruled as unconstitutional.
-After the PPPC returned to office in 2020, the Irfaan Ali-led administration had refused to gazette the names of officers that the Granger-appointed PSC.
-Then a Senior Police Superintendent, Mr Brutus had mounted a legal challenge of the promotions by the Paul Slowe-led PSC on the grounds that a number of them had had pending disciplinary matters.
+After the PPPC returned to office in 2020, the Irfaan Ali-led administration had refused to gazette the names of officers of the Granger-appointed PSC.
+Then a Senior Police Superintendent, Mr Brutus had mounted a legal challenge of the promotions by the Paul Slowe-led PSC on the grounds that a number of ranks had had pending disciplinary matters.

-The Police Service Commission – appointed by the President -,noted the GHRA, is “absorbed in matters of promotion and administration and is not convincingly impartial politically.”
-According to the GHRA, it is clear that the symptoms afflicting the Guyana Police Force cannot be treatable as short-comings of individual officers, or political party.
+The Police Service Commission, appointed by the President, noted the GHRA, is “absorbed in matters of promotion and administration and is not convincingly impartial politically.”
+According to the GHRA, it is clear that the symptoms afflicting the Guyana Police Force cannot be treatable as shortcomings of individual officers, or political party.
 “Innumerable external consultations for reform have floundered amidst party politicking,” the association said.

-Consequently, the GHRA said the momentum for evolution of the GPF as a modern police service tasked with ensuring accountability and promoting a peaceful, multi-cultural Guyana is non-existent.
+Consequently, the GHRA said the momentum for evolution of the GPF as a modern police service tasked with ensuring accountability and promoting a peaceful, multicultural Guyana is non-existent.
 The more pervasive formative influence on the GPF remains the colonial militia in which it had its origins.

 Other recommendations include the creation of an oversight body by bi-partisan agreement to ensure broad-based receptivity of the Commission and the delivery of policing in inclusive partnership with communities with maximum delegation of authority.